 Allowable loads have been increased for earthquake or wind load durations with no further increase allowed.
 Reduce where other loads govern.

-To obtain LRFD values for cast-in-place holdowns (STHD and PA), multiply ASD seismic load values by 1.4 and wind load values by 1.6 (1.67 for 2015 IBC).
+To obtain LRFD values for cast-in-place holdowns (STHD and PA), multiply ASD seismic load values by 1.4 and wind load values by 1.6 (1.67 for 2015 and 2018 IBC).
 For post-installed holdowns, multiply allowable loads by 1.4.
+See evaluation reports for LRFD deflections.

 Use all specified fasteners.